-Number of incidence of unplanned interruptions per 1000 connections = 425/(1500/1000) = 283.3 WSP A reports 283.
+Number of incidence of unplanned interruptions per 1000 connections = 425/(1500/1000) = 283.3

+WSP A reports 283.

 - 1. The terms property, connection and customer can be used interchangeably. - 2.
 The duration of an unplanned interruption commences once the water provider is aware that water is no longer available and ceases when normal service is restored. - 3.
 Where legislation prescribes a minimum notification time for unplanned interruptions, this timeframe should be used. - 4.
-Service providers reporting through the SWIM database only have to enter the total number of properties affected by all unplanned interruptions that occurred during the financial year.
-The SWIM database automatically calculates the 'Number of incidence of unplanned interruptions per 1000 properties' (based on number of connections in the scheme).
+Third parties include parties other than those directly employed by or contracted to the service provider e.g. customers and contractors working for customers.